snurkabill/Test/plugin/README.md

 Once the **Build Site** dialog closes, you can upload the (entire) update site project to a server that suits your distribution needs.

 Word of advice: I've found updating/cleaning/refreshing an existing update site project being a tricky task.
-I always delete these when I reuse an existing update site project:
+I always delete the following content when I reuse an existing update site project (the only file left is then `site.xml`):
 * content.jar
 * features.jar
 * all folders.